The WSET® Level 2 Award in Wines

 WSET® Level 2 Award in Spirits: – For individuals wishing to develop their expertise in spirits and liqueurs, this qualification provides comprehensive training.
 You will learn about the production methods and characteristics of the main spirits categories, while also exploring key brands and the use of spirits in cocktails

 WSET® Level 3 Award in Wines: – For individuals seeking to delve deeper into the world of wines, this qualification provides detailed understanding of the factors that affect style, quality and price.
 You will learn how to assess wines accurately and use your understanding to make authoritative recommendations

-Please note that: – The WSET® Level 2 Award in Wines or the WSET® Level 2 in Wines and Spirits, or an equivalent level of experience, is required for entry to the WSET® Level 3 Award in Wines programme
+Please note that: – The WSET® Level 2 Award in Wines or an equivalent level of experience, is required for entry to the WSET® Level 3 Award in Wines programme